 Navigating the Patchwork of State Paid Leave Laws

-Paid leave compliance is becoming increasingly complex, with 23 states (and counting) enacting their own laws, and very little consistency between them.
+State paid leave compliance is becoming increasingly complex, with 23 states (and counting) enacting their own laws, and very little consistency between them.

 Here’s what employers need to know: